 - Building Deep Seated Accountability

 Created by the Center for Courage and Renewal, and drawing on the Circle of Trust® Approach principles and practices first articulated by Parker J. Palmer, in his groundbreaking book, The Courage to Teach, Leading Together does not impose change from without.
-Leading Together inspires change from within the heart of the school community.
+Leading Together inspires change from within the heart of the school or organizational community.

 - Cultivating self-awareness